-As of September 30, 2021, \$73 million aggregate principal balance, rounded to the nearest million, of multi-family mortgage loans financed by General Fund net assets was outstanding.
-As of September 30, 2021, all of such multi-family mortgage loans were current in their payments.
-As of September 30, 2021, the Authority did not own any multi-family developments as a result of foreclosure which had been financed, in whole or in part, with General Fund net assets.
-As of September 30, 2021, \$1,063 million aggregate principal balance, rounded to the nearest million, of single family mortgage loans financed by General Fund net assets (including \$866 million, rounded to the nearest million, of such loans securitized through the issuance of Ginnie Mae and Fannie Mae securities held in the General Fund) was outstanding; 3% of such single family mortgage loans having an aggregate principal balance of \$31 million, rounded to the nearest million, were two or more months delinquent in monthly payments; and 0.3% of such single family mortgage loans having an aggregate principal balance of \$31 million, rounded to the nearest million, were two or more months delinquent in monthly payments; and 0.3% of such single family mortgage loans having an aggregate principal balance of \$31 million, rounded to the nearest million, aggregate principal balance of \$31 million, rounded to the nearest million, were two or more months delinquent in monthly payments; and 0.3% of such single family mortgage loans having an aggregate principal balance of \$31 million, rounded to the nearest million, rounded to the nearest million, aggregate principal balance of \$32 million, rounded to the nearest million, aggregate principal balance of \$33 million, rounded to the nearest million, were in foreclosure; and 5% of such single family mortgage loans having an aggregate principal balance of \$42 million, rounded to the nearest million, are in forbearance.
+As of December 31, 2021, \$73 million aggregate principal balance, rounded to the nearest million, of multi-family mortgage loans financed by General Fund net assets was outstanding.
+As of December 31, 2021, all of such multi-family mortgage loans were current in their payments.
+As of December 31, 2021, the Authority did not own any multi-family developments as a result of foreclosure which had been financed, in whole or in part, with General Fund net assets.
+As of December 31, 2021, \$1,021 million aggregate principal balance, rounded to the nearest million, of single family mortgage loans financed by General Fund net assets (including \$826 million, rounded to the nearest million, of such loans securitized through the issuance of Ginnie Mae and Fannie Mae securities held in the General Fund) was outstanding; 3% of such single family mortgage loans having an aggregate principal balance of \$31 million, rounded to the nearest million, were two or more months delinquent in monthly payments; and 0.3% of such single family mortgage loans having an aggregate principal balance of \$3 million, rounded to the nearest million, were in foreclosure; and 5% of such single family mortgage loans having an aggregate principal balance of \$47 million, rounded to the nearest million, are in forbearance.